Web-based Applications

 The availability and use of online productivity web-based applications (think word processing and spreadsheets) has exploded over the past two years and for good reasons!
 These powerful applications provide users with the ability to create and share documents over the internet without the need of installed desktop applications.
 Some experts speculate that this emerging trend may mean the death to Microsoft Office and other software-based productivity tools, while others think web-based applications have their place, but not in the office.
 But no matter which side of the office suite platform you side with, on this both sides seem to agree; web-based applications ("apps") have their place.

-For this discovery exercise, participants are asked to take a look at a web-based word processing tool called Zoho Writer, create a simple document and then document your discoveries in your blog.
-If you're up to the challenge, you might even export your document as an HTML file or publish it through Zoho to your blog.
+For this discovery exercise, participants are asked to take a look at Google Drive and a similar tool, Zoho, create a simple document, and then write about your discoveries in your blog.

 Discovery Resources: